CAT Tool Overview

 - You can also click and drag the gear wheel to another area within the Context window.

-- To resize the Context window, click and drag the window up or down from the bottom (pictured), or, left or right from the right side of the window.
+- To resize the Context window, click and drag the window up or down from the bottom (number 2 in the above picture), or, left or right from the right side of the window.

-- To collapse the Context window, click the arrows (pictured).
+- To collapse the Context window, click the arrows (number 3 in the above picture).

-Looking for information about video context?
-See the Video Translation Overview article.
+For more information on video context, read our Video Translation Overview article.

-At any time, you can run a quality check on your translated strings.
-The Quality Check feature checks for translation consistency, spacing consistency, spelling, and any other quality riles the Account Owner or Project Manager on the account may have configured in Quality Check Options.
-Running a Quality Check will check all strings in the Job, even if the Job has multiple pages in the CAT Tool.
+At any time, you can run a quality check on your translated strings to ensure that your translations are in line with the Smartling Project's Quality Check Profile.
+Quality Checks evaluate for translation consistency, spacing consistency, spelling, and any other quality checks the Account Owner or Project Manager on the account may have configured in Quality Check Options.

-- In the CAT tool, select the Quality Assurance tab to run quality checks on all translations in the Job.
-This creates a report of all errors detected in your translations.
+- This creates a report of all errors detected in your translations.
 A string with a translation error will show a warning icon next to it.
 The color of the warning icon depends on the severity of the error.

 - Click on a quality check to bring you directly to the string that needs attention.
 The report updates itself in real-time.
 Once you are certain that you have fixed all quality errors, you are ready to submit your translations.